shapeforge/Chill/README.md

 ## What is Chill?
 Chill is a **node-based editor** specially tailored for [**IceSL**, the **Modeler and Slicer**](https://icesl.loria.fr).

-Created by members of the team behind IceSL, ChiLL is a tool which aims to provide a **Visual Programming** interface for IceSL.
+Created by the members of the team behind IceSL, ChiLL is a tool which aims to provide a **Visual Programming** interface for IceSL.

 As IceSL offers the possibility to directly create models using lua scripting, ChiLL will provide a way to create those modeling scripts using an approach based on Visual Programming.
+No need to code or learn a programming language!

 ## How to install ChiLL?
 ### On Windows